OBOAcademy/obook/docs/howto/odk-add-orcidio-module.md

 ## Adding an ORCIDIO import to your ontology with ODK

-[ORCIDIO](https://github.com/cthoyt/orcidio) is an ontology that integrates ORCIDs with basic metadata such as the indentified individuals names.
+The [Open Researcher and Contributor Identifier (ORCID)](https://orcid.org/) is a global, unambiguous way to identify a researcher.

-When attributing a term to an individual using their ORCID, one of the problems is that it is not immediately obvious which ORCID belongs to which person.
+ORCID URIs (e.g., https://orcid.org/0000-0003-4423-4370) can therefore be used to unambigously and actionably attribute various aspects of ontology terms in combination with DC Terms or IAO predicates.
+However, URIs themselves are opaque and it is difficult to disambiguate to which person an ORCID corresponds when browsing an ontology (e.g., in Protégé).

-ORCIDIO solves this issue by labelling each ORCID using the identified individuals names.
-Tools like Protege will then display that name to the user rather than the ORCID itself, which makes it immediately more readable.
-Here we discuss how to add ORCIDO to your ODK setup.
+[ORCIDIO](https://github.com/cthoyt/orcidio) is an ontology that declares ORCID URIs as named individuals and associates basic metadata (e.g., name, description) to each such that tools like Protégé can display a human-readable label rather than the URI itself.
+Here, we discuss how to add ORCIDO to your ODK setup.

 #### 1. Include ORCIDIO as an import into the ODK config file